aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Specify the KMS key id for Control Tower encryption
     - Enable Organization-Level CloudTrail
     - Set Log configuration for S3 to 1 year for both S3 retention and S3 access logging
-    - Enable IAM Identity Center (IDC) in us-east-1 (pending availability in Malaysia region)
+    - Enable IAM Identity Center (IDC) in Malaysia ap-southeast-5 region
     - Enable AWS Backup for whole of organization.
 Specify the new Shared Services (for backup administration) and central backup accounts.
 These accounts should not be enrolled under AWS Control Tower at the start.
         - Specify the KMS key id for Control Tower Backup encryption